plaitse/ssh-key/README.md

 - ```charset```: specifies the character encoding for the HTML document.
 - ```content```: gives the value associated with the http-equiv or name attribute.
 - ```http-equiv```: provides an HTTP header for the information/value of the content attribute.

-# SASS

-Sass is a preprocessor scripting language that is interpreted or compiled into CSS.
-It consists of two syntaxes.
-First, it uses indentation to separate code blocks and newline characters to separate rules.
-Second, the newer syntax, "SCSS" (Sassy CSS), uses block formatting like that of CSS.
-It uses braces to denote code blocks and semicolons to separate lines within a block.
-SassScript, the scripting language, provides mechanisms like variables, nesting, mixins, and selector inheritance.

 # Storage